plx-pdg/plx-pdg.github.io/README.md

 1. **Enhance your exercises by easily adding automated checks**
 Used to verify the common and edge cases.
 Instead of installing a test runner, configuring compilation, you can already cover some cases just by checking the output defining program arguments in various situations.
 1. **Simplify or remove build configurations**
-For most cases, PLX can guess how to build the exo, you don't need to provide a `Makefile` or `CMakeLists.txt`, nor a `poml.xml`.
+For most cases, PLX can guess how to build the exo, you don't need to provide a `Makefile` or `CMakeLists.txt`, nor a `pom.xml`.
 You can customize the build via a `xmake.lua` if necessary, making it very easy to add a dependency like GoogleTest without requiring students to install it.
 1. **Simplify management of exo files and solutions**
 Quickly edit an exo from the list, use templates for faster exo redaction and run checks on starting file and solution file.
 1. **Enable general overview and easy review**